NoiseByNorthwest/php-spx/README.md

   * manually instrumenting your code (Ctrl-C a long running command line script is even supported).
   * using a dedicated browser extension or command line launcher.
 * [multi metrics](#available-metrics) capable: 21 currently supported (various time metrics, memory, included files, objects in use, I/O...).
 * able to collect data without losing context.
-For example Xhprof (and potentially its forks) aggregates data per caller / callee pairs, which implies the loss of the full call stack.
+For example Xhprof (and potentially its forks) aggregates data per caller / callee pairs, which implies the loss of the full call stack and forbids timeline or Flamegraph based analysis.
 * shipped with its [web UI](#web-ui) which allows to:
   * enable / configure profiling for the current browser session
   * list profiled script reports
   * select a report for in-depth analysis, featuring these interactive visualizations:
-    * time line (scale to millions of function calls)
+    * timeline (scale to millions of function calls)
     * flat profile
-    * flame graph
+    * Flamegraph

 ## Requirements